How to Stay Warm while Backcountry Skiing

 - I only carry Gore Tex if it is supposed to be wet.
 It doesn’t breathe as well, so I like the down instead.

-Keep your hands warm:
+How to layer to Keep your hands warm:

 - Hand Warmers: I always keep a pair or two in my pack for emergencies and daily use.
 I did start to feel like there was a lot of waste using them daily which is why I went to heated gloves.